I use this avocado mayo as a low-carb salad dressing, spread it on keto sandwiches, or simply use it as a dip. It only has 1g net carbs per serving!

 - You can also use a blender.
 You need something with blades - an electric mixer won't puree the avocado and mix everything as well.

-- If you want the mayo to be even creamier, add one more tablespoon of olive or avocado oil.
+- If you want the mayo to be even creamier, add an extra tablespoon of olive or avocado oil.

-- You don’t have to add more salt, but I think it enhances the flavors.
+- You don't have to add more salt, but I do.
+I think it enhances the flavors.

 How To Make Keto Avocado Mayo At Home